 Having lots of daylight is also nicer for canoe and sea kayak expeditions.
 Setting up and taking down your camp, plus cooking dinner and breakfast outside, is much easier and enjoyable with natural light.

+Spring is magical the world over, but there’s something magical about highland glens coming to life.
 When highlighting the benefits of Visiting Scotland in April, we waxed lyrical about the wildflowers that start to erupt across the country in the springtime.
 Scotland’s flora gets only gets more beautiful in May – with the weather being consistently warmer, plant life starts to thrive.
 The whole country slowly turns even greener and more colourful.

 If you want to see the city of Edinburgh turn pink, visit in May when the cherry blossoms are at their finest.
 May is also the best month to see rogue rhododendrons bloom across the Highlands, creating pockets of purple and pink in vast swathes of green.